- In a change to previous years, hitting the same wall repeatedly only scores ONE RUN – unless an over-throw.

 UMPIRES: WICL will provide an umpire unless otherwise notified.
 There is no Square Leg Umpire.

 SCORERS: Each team will be responsible for its own scoring.
 Please clearly name each player consistently throughout the season.
 Score sheets will be supplied.
 Scores must be handed to WICL umpire at end of match and will be updated on www.wicl.co.uk within 72 hours.
-Names must be clearly labelled.
-Unclear recording of a game could lead to teams not having stats updated correctly.
+Unclear recording of a game could lead to teams not having results and statistics updated correctly.

 - Teams shall consist of six players each.